Last updated: March 10th, 2023

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorized use or disclosure of Your personal data, the purposes for which we process Your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 As a data processor, we act upon the instructions of our Clients.
-As such, You determine the data retention period for Your Customer’s Data as it relates to our processing activities on the Platform.
+As such, each Client determine the data retention period for their User data as it relates to our processing activities on the Platform and Services.

 Indicative processes data in the United States.
-Indicative reserves the right to transfer data including Your Customer’s Data into the United States for processing.
-Indicative provides customers with transfer tools such as the EU Model Clauses to meet the data protection and security requirements for our customers that operate in the European Union, and other international transfers of Your Customer’s Data.
+Indicative reserves the right to transfer data into the United States for processing.
+Indicative provides Clients with transfer tools such as the EU Model Clauses to meet the data protection and security requirements for our Clients that operate in the European Union and United Kingdom.

 Indicative is responsible for the processing of personal information it receives, under each Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
 Indicative complies with the Principles for all onward transfers of personal information from the EU, including the onward transfer liability provisions.